-This is a fascinating question, especially if you have ever owned a small mammal such as a rat that only lives to about 2 years of age.
-You would think that a smaller size would lead to a longer life, but this just isn't true with small mammals.
-Take a look at elephants, for example; they can live as long as humans and they are huge!
+This is a fascinating question, especially if you have ever owned a small mammal such as a rat that only lives to about two years of age.
+You would think that a smaller size would lead to a longer life, but this just isn’t true with small mammals.
+Take a look at elephants, for example; they can live as long as humans, and they are huge!

 Why Do Smaller Dogs Live Longer?

 The flip side of that question is that if big dogs live shorter lives, is there anything that makes small dogs more likely to live longer?
 Honestly, no one knows for sure.
 Here are some of the popular theories on the subject, though: